Captain Corelli's Mandolin

 Captain Corelli's Mandolin, released simultaneously in the United States as Corelli's Mandolin, is a 1994 novel by the British writer Louis de Bernières, set on the Greek island of Cephalonia during the Italian and German occupation of the Second World War.
+In 2003, the novel was listed at number 19 on the BBC's survey The Big Read.